British National Party: Nick Griffin's leadership (1999–2014)

 Griffin believed that Peak Oil and a growth in Third World migrants arriving in Britain would result in a BNP government coming to power by 2040.

 The close of the twentieth century produced more favourable conditions for the extreme-right in Britain as a result of increased public concerns about immigration and established Muslim communities coupled with growing dissatisfaction with the established mainstream parties.
 In turn, the BNP gained rapidly growing levels of support over the coming years.
 In July 2000, it came second in the council elections for the North End of the London Borough of Bexley, its best result since 1993.
 At the 2001 general election it gained 16% of the vote in one constituency and over 10% in two others.
 In the 2002 local elections the BNP gained four councillors, three of whom were in Burnley, where it had capitalised on white anger surrounding the disproportionately high levels of funding being directed to the Asian-dominated Daneshouse ward.
 This breakthrough generated public anxieties about the party, with a poll finding that six in ten supported a ban on it.
-In the 2003 local elections the BNP gained 13 additional councillors, including seven more in Burnley, having attained over 100,000 votes.
-Concerned that much of their potential vote was going to the UK Independence Party (UKIP), in 2003 the BNP offered UKIP an electoral pact but was rebuffed.
+In the 2003 local elections, the BNP gained 13 additional councillors, including seven more in Burnley; the party received over 100,000 votes in this election.
+Concerned that much of its potential vote was going to the UK Independence Party (UKIP), in 2003 the BNP offered UKIP an electoral pact but was rebuffed.
 Griffin then accused UKIP of being a Labour Party scheme to steal the BNP's votes.
-They invested much in the campaign for the 2004 European Parliament election, at which they gained 800,000 votes but failed to secure a parliamentary seat.
-In the 2004 local elections, they secured four more seats, including three in Epping.
+It invested much in the campaign for the 2004 European Parliament election, at which it received 800,000 votes but failed to secure a parliamentary seat.
+In the 2004 local elections, it secured four more seats, including three in Epping.